 Also, once practitioners are fully trained, are they given autonomy?
 Hand in hand with being valued and trusted is giving practitioners the room they need to grow and flourish, trusting that they are making rational and informed decisions.
 Being trusted allows for the opportunity to engage in meaningful work that allows you to learn and grow.

 Yes, salary negotiations are paramount.
 You need to be paid for the skilled and meaningful work that you are doing.
 However, keeping the full scope of your position in mind is crucial to a meaningful overall work experience, and isn’t that really why you chose this field?
 Looking back with satisfaction at the end of your work day or your overall work career is priceless.

 At Integrated Connections we provide unparalleled service because of our depth of knowledge of the Integrative, Functional, and Lifestyle Medicine field.
 Our strength lies in utilizing this knowledge and our connections within this realm.
 We’re the leading-edge healthcare staffing firm that specializes exclusively in Functional Medicine career placements.
 We connect the right people to the right jobs.
 Sign up for our monthly jobs announcement and newsletter.
 Explore our Integrated Connections Academy for eCourses designed to support professionals customize their CV and Cover Letter and Master an Interview in the field of Integrative and Functional Medicine.
-You can also connect with me on LinkedIn or IG, or follow Integrated Connections on Facebook, Twitter and LinkedIn.
+You can also connect with me on LinkedIn or follow Integrated Connections on Facebook, Instagram, Twitter and LinkedIn.